Abdusshh/email_scheduler_qstash_python/blog.md

 ### Conclusion

 In this tutorial, we have shown how to build an email scheduler using the QStash Python SDK, SendGrid, and Django.
-This setup allows you to automate email sending, ensuring timely and consistent communication with your users.
-For more detailed information and advanced configurations, explore the [QStash documentation](https://upstash.com/docs/qstash/overview).
+This project helps you automate your emails, ensuring you communicate with your users consistently and on time.

-You can find the complete source code for this project on [GitHub](https://github.com/Abdusshh/email_scheduler_qstash_python).
-You can contact me on [LinkedIn](https://www.linkedin.com/in/abdullah-enes-g%C3%BCle%C5%9F/) for any questions or feedback.
+For more detailed information, explore the [Upstash QStash documentation](https://upstash.com/docs/qstash/overall/getstarted).
+You can find the complete source code for this project on the [GitHub repository](https://github.com/Abdusshh/email_scheduler_qstash_python).
+For any questions or feedback, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/abdullah-enes-g%C3%BCle%C5%9F/).

-Here is a [live demo](https://email-scheduler-dun.vercel.app/scheduler/schedule-email) of the project deployed on Vercel.
+Here is a [live demo](https://email-scheduler-dun.vercel.app/scheduler/schedule-email) of the project deployed on Vercel for you to try it out.

-Happy coding!

 ---